 The audience also enjoys the convenience of watching anywhere, anytime.
 A podcast can be watched on any device and doesn’t require full attention.
 Most people love to multitask, and podcasts are perfect for watching or listening during meals, in traffic, or on walks.

 Rather than having to manufacture posts, micro content can be taken from a video podcast – video or audio snippets, images, and captions.
 Quotable clips are almost inevitable when filming a video episode, and each clip can be easily redesigned and redistributed through any social media platform.
+Podcasts & Social Media can be an incredible combination for generating a larger audience!

 As of June 2021, there are above 18.9 million posts with #podcast on Instagram.